deity-io/falcon-platform-docs/docs/platform/integration/bigcommerce/technical.md

 ### Product Modifier Cache

-Unfortunately the BigCommerce product update webhook is not triggered if you make changes to product modifier options.
+Unfortunately, the BigCommerce product update webhook is not triggered if you make changes to product modifier options.
 This means that our cache clearing isn't triggered.
-To see updates immediately you'll need to change another product attrbute such as name, price or description.
+To see updates immediately you'll need to change another product attribute such as name, price or description.
 We suggest making a tiny change and then reverting it straight after.

 ### Legacy product option support